apostrophecms/apostrophe-documentation/modules/apostrophe-utils/index.md

 Returns an object like this: `{ object: { ... }, dotPath: 'dot.path.of.object' }`

 Ignore the `_dotPath` argument to this method; it is used for recursion.
+### enableLogger() *[api]*

+### log(*msg*) *[api]*
+Log a message.
+The default
+implementation wraps `console.log` and passes on all arguments, so substitution strings may be used.

+Overrides should be written with support for substitution strings in mind.
+See the
+`console.log` documentation.

+If the logger has no `log` method, the `info` method is used.
+This allows an instance of `bole` or similar to be used directly.
+### info(*msg*) *[api]*
+Log an informational message.
+The default implementation wraps `console.info` and passes on all arguments, so substitution strings may be used.

+Overrides should be written with support for substitution strings in mind.
+See the
+`console.log` documentation.
+### debug(*msg*) *[api]*
+Log a debug message.
+The default implementation wraps `console.debug` if available, otherwise `console.log`, and passes on all arguments, so substitution strings may be used.

+Overrides should be written with support for substitution strings in mind.
+See the
+`console.warn` documentation.
+### warn(*msg*) *[api]*
+Log a warning.
+The default implementation wraps `console.warn` and passes on all arguments, so substitution strings may be used.

+Overrides should be written with support for substitution strings in mind.
+See the
+`console.warn` documentation.

+The intention is that `apos.utils.warn` should be called for situations less dire than `apos.utils.error`.
+### error(*msg*) *[api]*
+Log an error message.
+The default implementation wraps `console.error` and passes on all arguments, so substitution strings may be used.

+Overrides should be written with support for substitution strings in mind.
+See the
+`console.error` documentation.
 ### modulesReady()
 Add these after we're sure the templates module is ready.
 Only necessary because this module is